ZacSadan/Open-Solar-E-Car/README.md

   - Up to 2 passengers
   - Lights ( back and forward ) + Horn + light reflectors
   - Driver over 16 , has helmet , put explanation signs on bikes
-  - need to assamble in authorized TI factory & PEDELEC/EPAC Technology not relevant:
+  - need to assamble in authorized TI factory & PEDELEC/EPAC Technology - how can this be override ?

+  not relevant:
   - Width : under 1 meter ( according to EN12184 , might not be relevant )